dhondta/python-tinyscript/docs/shaping.md

   python tool.py ...
 ```

 If not using `__script__`, the name of the script will be used taking a format into account.
-This format is defined by the `SCRIPTNAME_FORMAT` constant and defaults to "`slugified`".
+This format is defined by the `SCRIPTNAME_FORMAT` constant and defaults to "`camelcase`".
 The possible values are:

 - `acronym`: split the name on whitespaces, hyphens and underscores then make an acronym from the collected tokens (e.g. "`my-super-script`" becomes "`MSS`")
 - `as_is`: do not modify the name
+- `camelcase`: split the name on whitespaces, hyphens and underscores then capitalize and gather the collected tokens (e.g. "`my-script`" becomes "`MyScript`")
 - `none`: equivalent to "`as_is`"
-- `slugified`: split the name on whitespaces, hyphens and underscores then capitalize and gather the collected tokens (e.g. "`my-script`" becomes "`MyScript`")
+- `slugified`: split the name on whitespaces, hyphens and underscores then lowercase the tokens and join them with hyphens (e.g. "`my_script`" becomes "`my-script`")

 [See example here](examples/metadata.md)